 Since January 2019, China has had an IP Appellate Tribunal and therefore a new court for all intellectual property proceedings.
 This is a signal from the Chinese government to improve the legal protection of intellectual property in China for both national and international companies.

-China has had a new court for all Intellectual Property (SPC’s IP Court) cases since January 1, 2019.
+China has had a new IP Appellate Tribunal for all Intellectual Property (SPC’s IP Court) cases since January 1, 2019.
 This is the Chinese government’s response to the very diverse court system in China compared to the West.
 In addition to the Supreme People’s Court, there are Basic, Intermediate and Higher People’s Courts.
 And only some of the respective courts have so far been able to decide in trademark and patent proceedings.

 New IP court located in Beijing

 The new IP Appellate Tribunal is located in Beijing and is intended to promote the coordination of court decisions in the field of intellectual property in China.
 It is hoped that this will improve the quality and efficiency of litigation and create a favourable legal environment for technological innovation.
 The new IP Court is an IP Appellate Tribunal and district court and can conduct a hearing throughout China if required.
 Explicitly, evidence is allowed through online methods.

 The so-called SPC’s IP Court (Intellectual Property Court of the Supreme People’s Court) in Beijing is an appeal court established by the Supreme People’s Court.